Puck (moon): Physical characteristics

-Puck is the largest inner moon of Uranus, orbiting inside the orbit of Miranda.
+With a radius of about 81 km, Puck is the largest inner moon of Uranus, orbiting inside the orbit of Miranda.
 It is intermediate in size between Portia (the second-largest inner moon) and Miranda (the smallest of the five major moons).
-Puck's orbit is located between the rings of Uranus and Miranda.
-Little is known about Puck aside from its orbit, radius of about 81 km, and geometric albedo in visible light of approximately 0.11.

-Of the moons discovered by the Voyager 2 imaging team, only Puck was discovered early enough that the probe could be programmed to image it in some detail.
-Images showed that Puck has a shape of a slightly prolate spheroid (ratio between axes is 0.93–1).
+One of the images taken by Voyager 2 had high enough resolution to constrain its shape in all three dimensions, which revealed that Puck has a shape consistent within errors to being a sphere.
+The ratio between its equatorial axes a/b is 0.93–1, and the polar axis c is at least 95% of b.

 Its surface is heavily cratered and is grey in color.
 There are three named craters on the surface of Puck, the largest being about 45 km in diameter.
+It has a geometric albedo in visible light of approximately 10%, which is relatively dark, and is about 10% brighter on its trailing hemisphere than its leading hemisphere.
 Observations with the Hubble Space Telescope and large terrestrial telescopes found water-ice absorption features in the spectrum of Puck.

+Puck's orbit is located between the rings of Uranus and Miranda.
+Its surface is coated with a dark material similar to that found in the main rings.
+The dark material is probably made of rocks or radiation-processed organics; it is possible that material spiralling inwards from Uranus's μ ring coats Puck's leading hemisphere as well.

 Little is known about the internal structure of Puck.
-It is probably made of a mixture of water ice, and may have been collisionally disrupted and reaccreted as a rubble pile.
+It is probably made of a mixture of water ice and rocks, and may have been collisionally disrupted and reaccreted as a rubble pile.
 The presence of a 3.0 deep 3.0 micron feature attributed to the O-H stretching mode suggests that water ice or hydrated minerals are a common component on Puck's surface.
-Its surface is coated with a dark material similar to that found in the main rings.
-The dark material is probably made of rocks or radiation-processed organics; it is possible that material spiralling inwards from Uranus's μ ring coats Puck's leading hemisphere as well.
 Puck, as well as the other inner satellites of Uranus, is darker than the average inner Neptunian satellite, which could be either due to a higher level of solar irradiation at Uranus as opposed to Neptune, or a distinct composition.
 The absence of craters with bright rays implies that Puck is not differentiated, meaning that ice and non-ice components have not separated from each other into a core and mantle.